openshift/enhancements/enhancements/management-workload-partitioning.md

 Kubelet will be changed to look for a configuration file, `/etc/kubernetes/management-pinning`, to enable the management workload partitioning feature.
-The file should contain the cpuset specifier for the CPUs making up the management CPU pool.
+The file should contain the cpuset specifier for the CPUs making up each CPU pool.

 Kubelet will be changed so that when the feature is enabled, [when a static pod definition is